MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/wdtf/nf-wdtfdriversetupsystemaction-iwdtfdriversetupsystemaction2-importdriverpackage.md

 ## -description

-Imports a driver packge to the system driver store.
+Imports a driver package to the system driver store.

 ## -parameters